Should you hire a contractor, or a handyman?

 Tips:

 • Ask for references and don’t be afraid to call one or two of them.
-Handyman are a special breed.
-Good ones should be very open while the ones you don’t want around hold things close to the chest.
+Handymen are a special breed.
+Good ones are usually very open while others tend to hold things close to the chest.
+You won’t want to hire someone who isn’t very transparent about their ability or cost.
 It’s difficult at first to know which are which.

 • Until you develop a primary handyman relationship that you are very comfortable with, don’t be afraid to get multiple bids.
 If you get bids, let your handyman know you are getting other bids.
-It’s not only polite but remember that trust is built two ways.
+It’s the polite thing to do, and trust is built two ways.
+A handyman that you develop a relationship with over time will likely offer you discounts whenever he can.

 • Ask your handyman what he specializes in.
 Engage him in conversation.
 A good handyman should know a lot about many different things, but you can be sure he is an expert at only a few.
 Spending a little time up front with him can go a long way.
 He likely knows other handymen who can take up his slack where he needs it.